• Skip to primary navigation

 Have a drawer nearby for frequently used paper files.

 If it holds sensitive papers, you can always add a lock to the cabinet for protection if needed.
-There are filing cabinets that have wheels that you can easily place under a standing desk or table for access.
+There are filing cabinets that have wheels that you can easily place under a standing desk (Affiliate Link) or table for access.
 To protect it, you can use a cable lock and attach the cabinet to the desk.
 Here are some visual examples below.

 Use lateral filing cabinets for maximum storage.